tree-ware/tree-ware.github.io/README.md

 This repository contains the source code for the https://www.tree-ware.org website.
-It is a GitHub Pages Jekyll site.
+It is a GitHub Pages site using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).